Helmuth Plessner

-Life & career
+Life and career

 Plessner had an itinerant education in Germany between 1910 and 1920.
 He began studying medicine in Friedburg before moving on to zoology and philosophy in Heidelberg.
-In Gottingen, he studied phenomenology with Husserl, and finally wrote his "Habititationsschrift" under the guidance of Hans Driesch in Cologne.
+In Göttingen, he studied phenomenology with Husserl, and finally wrote his "Habititationsschrift" under the guidance of Max Scheler.
 Plessner then held a professorship in Cologne from 1926 to 1933, when he was forced to resign his position because of Jewish ancestry on his father's side.
 Living in isolation, Plessner initially fled Germany to Istanbul.
 He returned to Europe at the invitation of Frederik Jacobus Johannes Buytendijk in the Netherlands.
 But when Germany invaded, he returned to living underground until 1946, when he was offered the chair in philosophy at the University of Groningen.
-In 1951, after seventeen years of exile from Germany, Plessner returned as the chair of Sociology in Gottingen.
+In 1951, after seventeen years of exile from Germany, Plessner returned as the chair of Sociology in Göttingen.

-He was Chairman from 1953-1959 of the Deutsche Gesellschaft für Soziologie.
+He was chairman from 1953 to 1959 of the Deutsche Gesellschaft für Soziologie.

-In 1959 he became foreign member of the Royal Netherlands Academy of Arts and Sciences.
+In 1959, he became foreign member of the Royal Netherlands Academy of Arts and Sciences.

 Philosophy

 His masterwork of Philosophical Anthropology is "Levels of Organic Life and the Human", which argues that the humans are 'naturally artificial beings' within living nature and attempts revocation of mind-body dualism.
-Plessner’s biological framework conceptualizes human living in relation to plant and animal living, however much the human being becomes a cultural animal whose form of life can no longer by gauged strictly by, say, zoology or evolutionary psychology.
+Plessner's biological framework conceptualizes human living in relation to plant and animal living, however much the human being becomes a cultural animal whose form of life can no longer by gauged strictly by, say, zoology or evolutionary psychology.

 Plessner's material(ist) a priori

 Plessner developed a philosophical biology and anthropology which amounted to a hermeneutics of nature.
 According to Plessner, life expresses itself, and part of this expression is in terms of sentient lifeforms.
 In expressing itself through the human senses, it provides the (material) a priori constituents of perception (to replace Kant's cognitive idealism of a priori categories and intuitions produced by transcendental subjectivity as the filter through which we spontaneously order experience of the world).
-In other words, the formal qualities that make up our consciousness a priori — given as the conditions through which we experience things — conditions such as time, space, causality and number, and, indeed, the laws of physics, however we may then conceptualize them, are given to us both in our own physical nature, and in the physical nature of the environments we inhabit, through our growth from and interactions within these environments.
+In other words, the formal qualities that make up our consciousness a priori—given as the conditions through which we experience things—conditions such as time, space, causality and number, and, indeed, the laws of physics, however we may then conceptualize them, are given to us both in our own physical nature, and in the physical nature of the environments we inhabit, through our growth from and interactions within these environments.